 Food: Juice boxes (100% juice), fruit cups, canned goods, chewy granola bars, rice, beans, peanut butter, jelly, stuffing, gravy, pasta, tuna, shelf-life milk, canned soups or stews, hot or cold cereals, and crackers are always needed.

-Thanksgiving: Every Thanksgiving, Kids’ Meals distributes more than 1,500 turkeys and grocery bags each Thanksgiving.
-In addition to monetary donations, Kids’ Meals welcomes donations of canned corn, canned green beans, canned cranberry sauce, stuffing, mashed potatoes & gravy, and macaroni & cheese.
-For more information contact Whitney@kidsmealshouston.org.
+Thanksgiving: Kids’ Meals distributes more than 1,500 turkeys and grocery bags each Thanksgiving.
+They welcome donations of canned corn, canned green beans, canned cranberry sauce, stuffing, mashed potatoes & gravy, and macaroni & cheese.